bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 (e.g. four 3D volumes provided as an input to an MP2RAGE calculation)
 * the quantitative maps themselves (e.g. `T1map` etc.).

+#### Conventional structural acquisitions

+Anatomical images of this type typically refer to a volumetric high-resolution dataset, representing the measured MRI signal in an arbitrary scale of gray shades.
+Contrast factor of these grayscale images depend on the relative contribution of inherent tissue parameters (e.g. `T1`, `T2` and `PD`) to the measured signal.

+Contribution weights of these parameters are determined by the type of acquisition sequence (e.g. `spin-` or `gradient-echo`) and the setting of various parameters (e.g. `Repetition Time`, `Echo Time`, `Inversion Time` and `Flip Angle`).
+For example, in a spoiled gradient-echo scan, keeping the repetition and the echo time short with a relatively large flip angle increases the contribution of `T1`, yielding a primarily T1-weighted image.

 #### The `run` entity

 If several scans of the same modality are acquired they MUST be indexed with a